autocore-ai/AutowareAuto/src/tools/benchmark_tool_nodes/design/benchmark-tool-nodes-design.md

 The **Output formatter** component is a general block used to listen to the output data.
 It should be extended with specialized components that hold specific information on how to format the output data.
+Moreover, the generic formatter prints the raw incoming data to file.

 List of components that extend the **Output formatter**: